tpoisot/ms_proba_networks/ms/maintext.md

 emergent property of the response of ecological interactions to environmental factors and chance events [@pois14].
-Interactions can vary because of local mismatching in phenology [@oles11a], populations fluctuations preventing the interaction [@cana14], or a combination of both [@olit14; @cham14]. @olit14 show that accounting for neutral (population-size driven) and trait-based effects allows the prediction of the cumulative change in network structure, but not of the change at the level of individual interactions.
+Interactions can vary because of local mismatching in phenology [@oles11a], populations fluctuations preventing the interaction [@cana14], or a combination of both [@olit14; @cham14].
+For example,
+@olit14 show that accounting for neutral (population-size driven) and trait-based effects allows the prediction of the cumulative change in network structure, but not of the change at the level of individual interactions.
 In addition, @cars14 show that within a meta-community, not all interactions are equally variable: some are highly consistent, whereas others are extremely rare.
+These empirical results all point to the fact that species interactions cannot always be adequately modeled as yes-no events; since it is well established that they do vary, it is necessary to represent them as probabilities.
+To the question of *Do these two species interact?*, we should substitute the question of *How likely is it that they will interact?*.

 Taken together, these considerations highlight the need to amend our current methodology for the description of ecological networks, in order to give more